🌿 Introduction

-Yala National Park is located in southeastern Sri Lanka, near the towns of Tissamaharama (Tissa) and Kirinda.
+Yala National Park is located in the southeastern part of Sri Lanka, in the dry zone region of the island.
+It lies near the towns of Tissamaharama (Tissa) and Kirinda, which serve as the main gateways for safari tours.

 - Mirissa → 3.5–4 hours